-To manually download your eBook files outside of the order page and email confirmation options, you will need to register an account with the email address associated with your order.
-After that, please: Login > Orders > View Details > Order Status > Access Downloads.
+To manually download your eBook outside of the order page and email confirmation, you will need to an account with the email address associated with the order.
+Login > Orders > View Details > Order Status > Access Downloads.

 If you're having trouble, click the link below.

 Help!
 My eBook isn't working on my eReader?